Full security of quantum key distribution from no-signaling constraints: Security Proof

 \subsection{Privacy amplification}

-This privacy amplification scheme is similar to the one introduced in \cite{lluis}.
-It has the advantage that one can hash out any information about the raw key $C=f({\bf A})$, that is, the function $f$ is arbitrary.
-Contrary, the scheme introduced in \cite{lluis} only works when the function $f$ is generic.
-Our privacy amplification scheme has the disadvantage that it needs a random hash function $G$, in particular a two-universal one \cite{GPA}, while the one in \cite{lluis} works with a deterministic hash function.
+The following analysis of privacy amplification is similar to the one in \cite{lluis}, but has the advantage that it is valid for any choice of error correction scheme.
+On the other hand, it has the disadvantage that it needs a random hash function $G$, in particular a two-universal one \cite{BBCM94}, while the one in \cite{lluis} works with a deterministic hash function.

-\begin{defin} A random function $G:\zu^{N} \rightarrow \zu^{N\s}$ is called two-universal \cite{GPA} if for any pair ${\bf a, a'} \in \zu^N$ such that ${\bf a \neq a'}$ we have
+\begin{defin} A random function $G:\zu^{N} \rightarrow \zu^{N\s}$ is called two-universal \cite{BBCM94} if for any pair ${\bf a, a'} \in \zu^N$ such that ${\bf a \neq a'}$ we have

 \end{defin}

 \begin{lemma} If $G:\zu^N \rightarrow \zu^{N\s}$ is a two-universal random function, then for any subset ${\cal A} \subseteq \zu^N$ we have

 where $k$ runs over $\zu^{N\s}$. \end{lemma}